There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 This thought occurred to me when my wife and I were on the island of Moorea.

 Moorea is part of French Polynesia and is near the island of Tahiti.
-Perhaps another reason that I was thinking about this is that my wife and I have been to many islands (some of the more notable ones perhaps being Australia, Bali, Barbados, Bora Bora, Britain, Capri, Catalina, Crete, Eleuthera, Hawaii, Isla de Sal (Cape Verde), Jamaica, Japan, Kauai, Key Largo, Lido, Long Island, Mackinaw, Maui, Moorea, Mykonos, Nassau, Naxos, New Zealand (North), Oahu, Patmos, Penang, Puerto Rico, Rhodes, Santorini, Sicily, Singapore, Sri Lanka, Tahiti, Taveuni, Tobago, Tokoriki, Trinidad, Viti Levu) and that many of those that we visited do not have any Church of God (COG) members (though several do).
-There are are many islands like Mauritius, others in the Caribbean, others in the Pacific, Indonesia, Bermuda, and more that we may some day get to.
+Perhaps another reason that I was thinking about this is that my wife and I have been to many islands (some of the more notable ones perhaps being Australia, Bali, Barbados, Bora Bora, Britain, Capri, Catalina, Crete, Eleuthera, Hawaii, Ireland, Isla de Sal (Cape Verde), Jamaica, Japan, Kauai, Key Largo, Lido, Long Island, Mackinaw, Maui, Moorea, Mykonos, Nassau, Naxos, New Zealand (North), Oahu, Patmos, Penang, Puerto Rico, Rhodes, Santorini, Sicily, Singapore, Sri Lanka, Tahiti, Taveuni, Tobago, Tokoriki, Trinidad, Viti Levu) and that many of those that we visited do not have any Church of God (COG) members (though several do).
+There are are many islands other that we may some day get to.

-The Philippines may have the most Church of God members of any island nation (although my books have gotten to the Philippines, plus there are many COGwriter readers there, I have not yet been there.
+The Philippines may have the most Church of God members of any island nation.
+Although my books have gotten to the Philippines, plus there are many COGwriter readers there, I have not yet been there--though we have sent people there to teach and assist.
 As far as the Philippines, we now have a document titled Paglalahad ng Mga Paniniwala ng Patuloy na Iglesya ng Diyos.
 This is the Statement of Beliefs of the Continuing Church of God in Tagalog, the primary language of the Philippines.
-Thousands of COGwriter articles are viewed each month by people in the Philippines and we of the Continuing Church of God have a small group there and our Bible News Prophecy magazine has also been translated into Tagalog).
+Thousands of COGwriter articles are viewed each month by people in the Philippines and we of the Continuing Church of God have a small group there and our Bible News Prophecy magazine has also been translated into Tagalog.
+And we have sent non-Filipinos to assist there twice.

 This article will refer to some of the islands specifically mentioned in the Bible as well as to what Bible prophecy says will happen to islands in general (for those specifically associated with Australia, New Zealand, and the British Isles, see nglo - America in Prophecy & the Lost Tribes of Israel).